KOBENDigital/Iconic/README.md

 Iconic has been tested with Umbraco 7.6 and 7.7.

 # Changelog
+- 1.5
+    - Added support for extra attributes and classes
 - 1.4
 	- Added a feature to override Template to be able to use a different one in backoffice.
 	- Fixed some missing languages labels.